 What is DIVAA?

 DIVAA is a Future Leaders Academy group comprised of members from across different Civil Service departments.
-Richard Purvis was the first profoundly deaf colleague to participate as an academy delegate.
+Richard Purvis was the first profoundly deaf colleague to participate as an academy delegate in England.
 As hearing members of society, our group had never experienced the difficulties raised by Richard.

 We’d never had any training or awareness on how to best support our deaf colleagues.
 It was Richard and his interpreters who helped educate us - but should we have been better prepared before we met him?
 The weight of this question and Richard’s knowledge and experience motivated us to explore what resources were and are available across the Civil Service.